 - You must create special API usernames and passwords for the integrator to use.

 Step 1: giving API access to the goods ownerGo to Settings ⇒ API for goods owners:

 There you will see a list of all your goods owners.
 You can also see which goods owners have been granted access to the API:

-Let's say you want to grant access to the Electronics Company.
+Let's say you want to grant access to Demo Goods Owner.
 Click on the icon next to its name, and then press Allow API access:

 Step 2: creating API usernames and passwords

 When API access has been allowed for a goods owner, you will now be able to create API users.
 This is also done in Settings ⇒ API for goods owners.

 Note that each API user can only belong to one goods owner.

 After you have selected a goods owner in Settings ⇒ API for goods owners there will be a box called API user Fill in a username, password and email address.
 You must also select the type of integration, i.e. the name of the external system.
 If you can't find the correct system in the list, select Other and type in the name directly below (in the example, we have filled in "Your System").
 Then click Create.

 If you check Send user credentials..., the system will send all the necessary integration information to the email address you filled in.
 Note that the username must start with "WSI" (which stands for "Web Service Integration").